trellistk/trellis-sls-ssr-starter-V1/.github/pull_request_template.md

-## What are the changes that this Pull Request is instroducing?
+## What are the changes that this Pull Request is introducing?